 "I won't be calling you anything, yeah, because from this point on, I'll be ignoring you."
 She swivelled as much as she could in her seat to face away from the blond-haired pest.
-Determinedly, she found a book to read (Clash of Clans, Identity Politics and the Making of Konohagakure) and set about not paying attention to the man –boy– standing guard a few paces from her.
+She finally found a book to read (Clash of Clans, Identity Politics and the Making of Konohagakure) and set about not paying attention to the man – boy – standing guard a few paces from her.

 Except he was awfully terrible at being innocuous.
 Deidara was constantly fidgeting, and tapping his fingers, spinning a kunai, or sighing dejectedly.
 After the fourth such lonesome exhalation, Sakura clapped her book shut and kindly inquired as to just what the heck his problem was.

 Deidara blinked at her, as if surprised to find Sakura was still in the room.
-He looked away to forlornly gaze out the window.
-"Oh nothing," he said, his sad composure completely exaggerated.
-She rolled her eyes, decidedly not intrigued.
+He looked away to gaze, forlornly, out the window.
+He said, sad composure exaggerated, "oh, nothing.
+Nothing..."

 The throbbing above her temple returned.
 "Sorry for being such dreadful company," she mumbled, laying her sarcasm nice and thick.

-"I'm sure this won't be the worst of it," Deidara said, though she didn't quite understand his meaning.
-The pause stretched into a length of silence, each of them trying not to think of the other, but both hyper aware of their company anyway.
+"I'm sure this won't be the worst of it," Deidara said, though she didn't quite grasp his meaning.
+The pause stretched into a length of silence, each of them trying not to think of the other, but both nonetheless hyper aware of their company.

-"Tsuchikage-sama..." the apparent runt whined from behind a porcelain mask.
+"Tsuchikage-sama..." the apparent runt whined from behind his porcelain mask.

 Sakura had abandoned her reading to stare blankly at the sudden entrance.
-Belatedly, she closed her mouth.
-"Ah...Tsuchikage-dono?"
+Belatedly, she mumbled a greeting.
+"Ah...sir?"

-Sakura suddenly felt foolish, though she couldn't say why.
-She had followed orders and waited here –and now the old man was surprised to see her?
+Sakura felt foolish, though she couldn't say why.
+She had followed orders and waited here and now the old man was surprised to see her?